openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## OpenID for Verifiable Presentations via W3C Digital Credentials API {#oid4vp-dc-api}

-The following requirements apply to OpenID4VP via the W3C Digital Credentials API, unless specified otherwise:
+The following requirements apply to OpenID for Verifiable Presentations via the W3C Digital Credentials API:

 * Wallet Invocation is done via the W3C Digital Credentials API or an equivalent platform API.
 Any other mechanism, including Custom URL schemes, MUST NOT be used.
 * The Response Mode MUST be `dc_api.jwt`.